Why And How I'm Homeschooling My Kids

 How

 I do not see homeschooling as teaching school curriculums at home, rather as a way to train my children to earn a sustainable living.
 Neither quick money nor as much money, but sustainable wealth.
-My training is based on the WINS framework.
+My training is based on the Thriving with WINS.
 It goes as follows:

 All curriculum and activities will revolve around those four pillars.